raghubetina/firstdraft2/README.md

 ## Specs to be written

  - Cardinality of indirect associations correctly inferred
+ - Polymorphic associations:
+    - correctly detected when same fk column used more than once
- - Polymorphic associations correctly detected, type column added
+    - type column added
+    - `:as` added to `has_many`